 For more information, including what tool to use when, use cases, and features, see the supplemental FAQ.

 Yes, the source code for Azure Data Studio and its data providers is open source and available on GitHub.
-The source code for the front-end Azure Data Studio, which is based on Microsoft Visual Studio Code, is available under an end-user license agreement that provides rights to modify and use the software, but not to redistribute it or host it in a cloud service.
-The source code for the data providers is available under the MIT license.
+The source code for the front-end Azure Data Studio, which is based on Microsoft Visual Studio Code, is available under an end-user licence agreement that provides rights to modify and use the software, but not to redistribute it or host it in a cloud service.
+The source code for the data providers is available under the MIT licence.